UCSC Farm, Chadwick Garden, and Cowell Ranch Hay Barn

 Also on the Farm are the offices of Life Lab, a non-profit organization that develops garden-based science and nutrition curricula and educational programming for students from pre-K through high school.
 Life Lab manages the Garden Classroom at the Farm, which serves as a model school garden and training site for students and teachers, and hosts field trips and programs for students year round.

-Efforts are currently underway to reconstruct the historic Cowell Ranch Hay Barn, located near the UCSC campus entrance at the edge of the UCSC Farm, as an eventual home for CASFS and other sustainability projects located on the south campus.
+Reconstruction of the historic Cowell Ranch Hay Barn as a new CASFS facility is currently underway.
+Located near the UCSC campus entrance at the edge of the UCSC Farm, the Hay Barn will provide office space, a reception area and visitors center, a new entrance to the Farm, and campus and public meeting and event space.
+More information on the use of the Hay Barn, including a rental protocol and user fees, is currently being developed.
+Please check back to this web page for updates.
 A generous gift to CASFS from the Helen and Will Webster Foundation is funding the initial reconstruction project.
 Read more about this effort.